Open research · BUET × Cal Poly × UCSC

-A two-phase research platform for pedestrian trajectory annotation and reconstruction analysis
+A two-phase research platform for pedestrian trajectory annotation and reconstruction analysis — help teach machines how people actually move.

 Phase 1